wavelet-noise/evospace-wiki/wiki/copper-ore.md

 ## Copper Ore
 <script defer src="./assets/block-infotable/infotable.js"></script>

-Copper Ore is the first metal you will need...
+Copper is the first metal you will need, and will be required throughout the game.
+PROTIP: make a lot of it!